 Chances are if your chosen provider is able to work with the major credit card brands, their terminals are PCI compliant.
 But it doesn’t hurt to ask.

-If they’re not, you need to know (otherwise you could be charged a huge fine by the credit card companies).
+If they’re not, you need to know, otherwise you could be charged a huge fine by the credit card companies.

-As the former Senior Product Marketing Manager at TouchBistro, Korry helped restaurateurs navigate the complicated waters of payments by deeply understanding both restaurants and the payments market.
+As the former Senior Product Marketing Manager at TouchBistro, Korry helped restaurateurs navigate payments by deeply understanding both restaurants and the payments market.
 He has a passion for hockey, beer, and hot wings, and loves when all three happen at once.